coderforlife/py-seg-tools/README.txt

 The utility functions (for more details see built-in Python help):
-	gauss_blur(im, sigma = 1.0) -- Blur an image using a Gaussian blur (requires SciPy) flip_up_down(im)            -- Flips an image from top-bottom as a view (not a copy) create_labels(im)           -- Creates a consecutively numbered IM_UINT image from an image float_image(im, in_scale=None, out_scale=(0.0,1.0)) - Convert an image into a 32-bit floating-point image by scaling the data imread(filename)            -- Read an image
+	gauss_blur(im, sigma = 1.0) -- Blur an image using a Gaussian blur (requires SciPy) flip_up_down(im)            -- Flips an image from top-bottom as a view (not a copy) label(im)                   -- Creates a consecutively numbered image using connected components relabel(im)                 -- Renumbers an image to be consecutively numbered float_image(im, in_scale=None, out_scale=(0.0,1.0)) - Convert an image into a 32-bit floating-point image by scaling the data imread(filename)            -- Read an image
 	imsave(filename, im)        -- Save an image